donbr/nano-graphrag/readme.md

 ## FAQ

-- contains esseential information on updating Ollama Modelfile
+- contains esseential information on how to update Ollama Modelfile to support the 32k context window required by nano-graphrag
-- creating new `qwen2:ctx32k` model required to use Ollama to generate nodes and relationships

 Check [FAQ](./docs/FAQ.md).